Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

     :width: 80%
     :align: center

-This interface acts similarly to a graphical user interface (GUI).
-The various parts of the interface can be navigated with the arrow keys.
-Doing so will move the flashing cursor which indicates the part of the interface that is currently selected.
+The different sections of this window can be navigated by using the arrow keys; the down key will move the flashing cursor down, while the up arrow key will move the cursor up.
+Similarly, the left and right arrow keys can be used to move the cursor left and right.

 Input Coordinates
 _________________

-The upper section of the submission interface displays loaded input coordinates in a table format, along with the relevant molecular formula, charge and multiplicity.
+The upper section of the submission interface displays loaded input coordinates in a table, along with their relevant molecular formula, charge and multiplicity.
 These latter two columns can be edited individually for each system under study.
 For example, to change the multiplicity of 'Benzene' in the above example, first move the cursor with the arrow keys to the ``mult:1`` widget for the 'Benzene' row.
 Then, the old multiplicity can be removed used the backspace key, and a new multiplicity can be typed.